cameronsmith/NodeJsSimpleApp/README.md

 ## Simple NodeJS application
-Just a simple NodeJS application using express.
+A simple NodeJS application using express for learning.